atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 #### Clearance

 <div class="clearfix" markdown="1">
-![Clear floor space at transfer shower compartment that is 36" min. wide and 48" min. long measured from the control wall.
-The clear floor space extends 12" min. beyond the seat wall.
+![Clear floor space at transfer shower compartment that is 36 inches minimum wide and 48 inches minimum long measured from the control wall.
+The clear floor space extends 12 inches minimum beyond the seat wall.
 Person using wheelchair located in this space and aligned with the seat for side transfer.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/26.jpg){: .float-right .img-medium}

-The required clearance must be located so that it aligns with the control wall and extends 12\" minimum from the seat wall.
+The required clearance must be located so that it aligns with the control wall and extends 12&Prime; minimum from the seat wall.
 This allows proper alignment with the seat for transfer from wheelchairs.
 No elements, including lavatories, can overlap this clearance as they would impede transfer.
 The seat wall or the flange around the face of prefabricated showers may slightly offset the clearance from the shower.
-It is important that this offset be minimized and to limit the gap between the clearance and the edge of the seat (which must extend to a point within 3\" of the compartment entry).
+It is important that this offset be minimized and to limit the gap between the clearance and the edge of the seat (which must extend to a point within 3&Prime; of the compartment entry).
 </div>

 #### Grab Bars, Controls, and Enclosures